joelparkerhenderson/maturity-models/software/it/it_capability_maturity_framework_by_innovation_value_institute.md

   * IT is a cost to be continuously reduced

-3. Technical Expert - IT has a track record for delivering quality services that are reliable
+3. Intermediate - Technical Expert - IT has a track record for delivering quality services that are reliable

   * The IT organization is sought out as a source of technical expertise

   * IT provides a reliable utility IT service that is benchmarked on performance and cost

-4. Strategic Business Partner - IT leadership is integrated with business leadership
+4. Advanced - Strategic Business Partner - IT leadership is integrated with business leadership

   * IT delivers solutions that provide value in specific business areas